ELEVATED HAIR MINERAL READINGS

 sure we do not disturb the overall balance of the minerals in the body.

-is at times far more difficult than the symptomatic approach of just giving any
+the symptomatic approach of just giving any minerals one wishes, or just

-minerals one wishes, or just correcting low levels on a hair analysis.
-This concept is called replacement
+correcting low levels on a hair analysis.

-therapy and one can read more about it in the article on this site entitled Replacement Therapy.
-It works very poorly in our experience,
+Eck and others found that it just does not work well.
+One can read more about it in the article on this site

-but is simple, so many doctors use this idea with mixed success.
+experience, but is simple, so many doctors use this idea with mixed success.

 For